Better Stories, Better Languages

 Solution: Packages.
 Version Control.

 Tools: Software Distributions (Debian).
-VCS.
+DVCS.

-Get good libraries?
+A: Get good libraries?

 Issue: software components are hard to design